pengowray/VaraHuffmanNet/README.md

 ## Notes about VARA

 * VARA does not stand for anything.
-* It is proprietary software is developed by EA5HVK.
+* It is proprietary software developed by EA5HVK.

 # VARA's message formats

-There are two message formats, Plain Bytes and Huffman Encoded.
+There are two message formats, which I'm calling "Plain Bytes" and "Huffman Encoded".

 ## Plain Bytes message format